cariotan/IdentitySetup/Setup doc.md

 The above components are in the nuget package: `Microsoft.AspNetCore.Components.Authorization`, so add that to your project.
 Add `AddAuthorizationCore` to services to inject required services to `AuthorizeView`.
 An implementation of `AuthenticationStateProvider` will need to be created and added to services.

 #### `AuthenticationStateProvider`
 As mentioned previously, the state of the authentication that `AuthorizeView` uses is provided by `AuthenticationStateProvider`.
-A concrete implementation of the class will need to be provided.
+A concrete implementation of that class will need to be provided.
 It contains a single method that needs implementation - `GetAuthenticationStateAsync`.
 The method return a `AuthenticationState` object that contains the `ClaimsPrincipal` that will be used to determine the state of the authentication.
 The primary logic of `GetAuthenticationStateAsync` will be to create the `ClaimsPrincipal` and return it inside a `AuthenticationState` object. `ClaimsPrincipal` are made up of one or more `ClaimsIdentity` which in turn is made up of one or more `Claim`.
-It would be considered if `AuthenticationType` property of `ClaimsIdenity` is a non-null value and that claims exist that matches the existing criteria of `AuthorizeView`.
+It would be considered au tehnticated if `AuthenticationType` property of `ClaimsIdenity` is a non-null value and that claims exist that matches the existing criteria of `AuthorizeView`.
 In addition, `AuthenticationStateChanged` event will need to be invokes whenever the state of authentication changes and the view needs to be updated immediately.
 To invoke it, `NotifyAuthenticationStateChanged` will need to be called.
 The method is a protected method so a public wrapped will need to be written and calling that instead to notify any changes in the authentication state.

 #### `[Authorize]` attribute
 Add the middlewares: